Skip to content

 3. Camera Movements

-In storyboard services, camera movements play an important role in creating a visual narrative, and they convey a sense of action, emotion, and drama, as well as set the tone and pace of the scene.
+In storyboarding services, camera movements play an important role in creating a visual narrative, and they convey a sense of action, emotion, and drama, as well as set the tone and pace of the scene.
 Here are some common camera movements that are often used in storyboarding:

 Pan